 (Meets at LCC)

-The Club will continue to meet during 2011/2012 to provide a forum for information and discussion on all aspects of personal investment.
-The first meeting will be on Wednesday 21 September 2011 at 7.30pm and subsequent meetings will be held at the same time on the third Wednesday in October and November 2011 and in January, February, March, April and May 2012.
+Contact: Graham Hacker, Tel.
+01425 616354.
+The Club will continue to meet during 2014/2015 to provide a forum for information and discussion on all aspects of personal investment.
+The first meeting will be on Wednesday 17 September 2014 at 7.30pm and subsequent meetings will be held at the same time on the third Wednesday in October and November 2014 and in January, February, March, April and May 2015.
 New members are very welcome—you can just turn up for a free ‘taster’ session any time.

 *Ladies Friendship Club